On this page

 - the schedules, including the Commonwealth General Grant Conditions, and

-Organisations should seek independent legal advice about the terms and practical implications of their Commonwealth grant agreements.
+Organisations should seek independent legal advice about the terms and practical implications of any Commonwealth Simple Grant Agreement that they intend to sign or which they have entered into.

 NSW Government funding agreements